2019 PHCA Excellence in Quality Awards

 PHCA and its members are committed to the provision of high-quality care.

-Skilled nursing facilities, assisted living residences and personal care homes were encouraged to submit entries for the 2017 PHCA Excellence in Quality Awards.
+Skilled nursing facilities, assisted living residences and personal care homes are encouraged to submit entries for the 2019 PHCA Excellence in Quality Awards.

-- Improved Person-Centered Care for Residents: This category winner will have implemented a dynamic approach that honors the importance of keeping the person at the center of the care planning and decision-making process in a collaborative framework.
+- Improved Person-Centered Care for Residents: This category’s winners will have implemented a dynamic approach that honors the importance of keeping the resident at the center of the plan of care (i.e. care plan or support plan) and decision-making process in a collaborative framework.

 2017 PHCA Quality Award Winners